1,000+ Opportunities

 2700, Denver, Colorado 80202 Phone (303) 892-3840 | Fax (303) 892-3848 Colorado Office of Economic Development and International Trade - A Division of the Colorado Governor’s Office - John W. Hickenlooper

-Based on current listing details, eligibility includes: Colorado companies commercializing proprietary technologies in one of seven advanced industries: advanced manufacturing, aerospace, bioscience, electronics, energy/cleantech, infrastructure engineering, or technology/information.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Colorado companies commercializing proprietary technologies in one of seven advanced industries: advanced manufacturing, aerospace, bioscience, electronics, energy/cleantech, infrastructure engineering, or technology/information.
+Confirm the full requirements in the official notice before applying.